Table of contents

 Miami is a place where you can almost feel like you left the US.
 Your Uber driver may speak more Spanish than English.
 The weather is never really cooler than 60 F most of the winter (steamy in summer, though).
 The pastel art deco architecture of South Beach will have you charmed, and you won’t want to put down your camera.

 Is Miami easy to travel on your own?
 Sure!
 There are hostels in South Beach where you can stay in a dorm and meet other travelers.
-Hostelling International’s location is even above a taco shop – that’s a Becca favorite.
+Check out Freehand as the top rated hostel in Miami!

 In Brickell and South Beach at night, you’ll be quite fine, and during the day, visiting places like the Wynwood Walls, Calle Ocho and Cocoa Beach are all completely safe for visiting, even on your own.